bshambaugh/did-key-creator/README.md

 This is a library for converting public keys to the did:key format

 ## Reference
-This has been tested to create did:keys from the P-256,P-384, and P-521 curves like in https://github.com/w3c-ccg/did-method-key and https://w3c-ccg.github.io/did-method-key/ .
+This has been tested to create did:keys from the P-256,P-384, and P-521 curves specified in https://github.com/w3c-ccg/did-method-key and https://w3c-ccg.github.io/did-method-key/ .
+For other cryptographic curves, follow a similar pattern by feeding the correct multicodecName and corresponding public key, and check it against the specification. multicodeNames can be found here: https://github.com/multiformats/multicodec/blob/master/table.csv .

 ## Standard Use: